-Figures from the National Union of Students (NUS) recently found that a third of students are left with less than £50 each month after paying rent and bills and 96% of students are cutting back on spending as a result of the cost of living crisis.
+Figures from the National Union of Students (NUS) in 2022 found that a third of students were left with less than £50 each month after paying rent and bills and 96% of students were cutting back on spending as a result of the cost of living crisis.
 With maintenance loans failing to keep pace with spiralling inflation, many students are looking for ways to save money as the cost of living crisis worsens.

 In this article, we share some practical money-saving tips for students as well as how you can make your money go further.
 We also provide some advice on what help is available if you are overwhelmed by debt and struggling financially.